kubevirt/user-guide/creation/disks-and-volumes.md

 A DataVolume is a custom resource provided by the Containerized Data Importer (CDI) project.
-KubeVirt integrates with CDI in order to provide users a workflow for dynamically creating pvcs and importing data into those pvcs.
+KubeVirt integrates with CDI in order to provide users a workflow for dynamically creating PVCs and importing data into those PVCs.

 In order to take advantage of the DataVolume volume source on a VM or VMI, the **DataVolumes** feature gate must be enabled in the